ronsome/hello-world/README.md

-/*
-* hello world
+# hello world
-*/
-This is just a cte, little test repository.
+This is just a cute, little test repository.
-Using it to try ot GitHub and git.
+Using it to try out GitHub and git.